hoh/hello-django-docker/README.md

 ## Usage

+Clone this repository, and customize the setting `ALLOWED_HOSTS` in the file `hellodjango/hellodjango/settings.py` with the domain names you will want to use for this web app.
+Localhost is already included if you just want to use that.

-Clone this repository, then build the Docker image with
+Build the Docker image with
 ```
 docker build -t hellodjango .
 ```